 A variation on the ride is the Water Zorb, where they fill the ball halfway up with water.
 You slip and slide around the inside walls of the sphere as you tumble down the hill, getting soaked.
 You can do this by yourself or with friends and family.
 I can’t imagine how many inadvertent elbows and knees are administered to loved ones in this arrangement.

 In any case, I survived my experiences with bungee jumping and Zorbing, and, perhaps more remarkably, I survived my trip to Pigeon Forge during which exploding semis, a ruptured tire and a wrong way drive down a parkway had threatened to relieve me of life and limb.

 I wound up my visit to this redneck Orlando by stopping for lunch at one of the many restaurants specializing in southern cuisine, which is to say various combinations of starch and fat served up in gratuitous portions.

-I left before I finished my meal.
-Having survived Pigeon Forge and the trip to get there, I damned sure wasn’t going to let granny kill me now.
+I left before finishing my meal.
+Having survived Pigeon Forge, I damned sure wasn’t going to let granny kill me.

 Check it out…